 Lately, Wagyu has been receiving a lot of attention.
 There are a few things to know about Wagyu and Kobe beef.
 Many of the top competitors on the BBQ circuit swear by Wagyu, and many popular BBQ joints rely on this brisket.

 Several years ago, there was a Kobe craze.
 A whole myth emerged about this beef, and while it is fantastic, it is a high-end luxury item.
 This beef is native to Japan and comes from a herd of cattle that number in the thousands.
 It is quite rare.

 Kobe is a special version of Wagyu beef.
 The word Wagyu translates as Japanese beef, and the cattle that bear this name come from one of four breeds raised in Japan.
 You can import a Wagyu brisket, but it is quite expensive to buy.

 For this reason, American Wagyu emerged.
 It is these briskets that you can buy in specialty stores and online, which include the popular Snake River Farms Brisket.
 I want to be honest with you about this beef.
 Cuts labeled as American Wagyu may contain some DNA from Wagyu cattle.
 It does not imply that these cattle have purely descended from the Japanese breeds.

-For competitions, Darren Warth of Smokey D’s BBQ Team (and restaurant), one of the winningest BBQ competition teams, uses Wagyu Briskets.
+For competitions, Darren Warth of Smokey D’s BBQ Team (and restaurant), one of the winningest BBQ competition teams, use Wagyu Briskets.

-Talk to Your Butcher – Brisket Buying Guide
+Talk to Your Butcher – Buying Beef Brisket

 The best advice anyone can give you is to talk to an expert.
 If you have a specialty meat market in your area talk to them.
 If not, the butcher at your local chain grocery store can be of great help.
 Few things in life are better than a knowledgeable butcher.
 While you might not see the brisket you want on display, most meat markets and grocery stores can do special orders for you.
 Frequently, this can save you money since they can source wholesale.